The best food in Puebla that you absolutely have to try

 Tacos Arabes

 Tacos Arabes are flour tortillas folded and filled with pork meat, Arabic style.
 The meat is cooked al Pastor’s style.
 How come in Arabic?
-In the 20s and 30s, there has been immigration from the middle east countries to Puebla, which brought a nice cultural exchange and blending, including food.
-Now the Tacos Arabes are completely part of the Mexican cuisine.
+In the 1920s and 1930s, immigration from Middle Eastern countries to Puebla led to a rich cultural exchange and blending, including in food.
+Now, the Tacos Arabes are completely part of the Mexican cuisine.

 Molotes

-Molotes are a poblano snack that can be compared to gorditas or closed quesadillas, but they are different, mainly because they are deep-fried.
+Molotes are a poblano snack that can be compared to gorditas or closed quesadillas, but they differ mainly in that they are deep-fried.
 On the inside, they can include various mixtures such as fresh cheese, rajas, potatoes, tinga, etc… while, the crunchy texture that characterizes the Molote is obtained from the mixture of corn and nixtamal dough that is fried.

 Pelonas

-The Pelona can look similar to a Cemita, but in this case, the bread has been fried in lard.
-The filling is made of shredded beef, lettuce, refried beans, spices, lettuce, and cream.
+The Pelona can resemble a Cemita, but in this case, the bread has been fried in lard.
+The filling is made of shredded beef, lettuce, refried beans, spices, and cream.
 Its name is attributed to meet strings overflowing from bread.

 Chanclas

 The Chancla is a small oval bread filled with meat, avocado, and onion.
 Some would also add cheese, sausages , and cream.
-Ultimately they are soaked into a guajillo sauce, a red sauce made with tomato, garlic, and other spices.
+Ultimately, they are soaked in a guajillo sauce, a red sauce made with tomato, garlic, and other spices.

 Rajas Poblanas